andylolu2/YourMumBot/README.md

 ## Sample outputs

+> Since release v1.8.0, interactions through the discord bot must
+> mention the bot (@Your Mum).

 ```
-User: Flat earthers think that the earth is flat
+User: @Your Mum Flat earthers think that the earth is flat
 Bot: Flat earthers think that your mum is flat

-User: League of legends is such a shit game
+User: @Your Mum League of legends is such a bad game
-Bot: Your mum is such a shit game
+Bot: Your mum is such a bad game

-User: Today is a good day.
+User: @Your Mum Today is a good day.
 You are very tall.
 Bot: Today is your mum.
 Your mum is very tall.
 ```